zm1th/roolz/README.md

 * Make sure results and messages are set correctly on all children rules of container rules.
 Even if an `All` rule fails on the first child, the other children should also know their results.

+* Make sure to test this functionality thoroughly with specs.

 ## Seedling (serialization)

 We need to be able to save rulesets to the database.
 Nate has said he doesn't want to try to fit these rules into a relational database model, and instead wants to save JSON.
 For this task, don't worry about actually saving to the database; just make sure the rules can be converted to and from json.